Business LitigationCopyrights/Trademarks/Patent Litigation

 The foregoing notice of trust eligibility, under either of the two methods, must be given in a timely manner.
 The maximum delay between sending the notice (or sending an invoice, if proceeding under the first method) is thirty days from the buyer’s “receipt and acceptance” of the shipment.
 Previously, some produce sellers tried to be accommodating and entered into oral or written agreements to extend the time for payment by a defaulting buyer who had not complied with the contract’s payment terms.
 Some courts held that such agreements, at least to the extent they were written, destroyed PACA Trust eligibility.
-In a new regulation adopted in 2011, the USDA reversed that result.
-The new regulation allows a produce seller to enter into a post-default extension agreement with a defaulting buyer to accept partial payments and agree to an elongated payment schedule (i.e. accept late payments) outside the thirty-day window without waiving their PACA Trust eligibility (assuming, of course, that the seller of produce initially provided timely notice of the Trust under one of the two above methods prior to the buyer’s payment default or at least provided notice not more than thirty days after the nonpayment).
+In a 2011 regulation, the USDA established a new regulation allowing a produce seller to enter into a post-default extension agreement with a defaulting buyer to accept partial payments and agree to an elongated payment schedule (i.e. accept late payments) outside the thirty-day window without waiving their PACA Trust eligibility (assuming, of course, that the seller of produce initially provided timely notice of the Trust under one of the two above methods prior to the buyer’s payment default or at least provided notice not more than thirty days after the non-payment).

 The PACA prohibits as unlawful any “dissipation” of the PACA Trust prior to the seller receiving full payment on their produce sales.
 PACA law defines “dissipation” as any act or failure to act that results in the diversion of trust assets to anyone other than the unpaid seller or that would impair the seller’s ability to get paid from the buyer or its assets.
 Thus, dissipation can encompass payments by the produce buyer of otherwise legitimate (and unrelated) expenses of the buyer’s business to third parties for payroll, rent, and even the light bill.

 The PACA gives the USDA the power to itself seek relief in Federal Court to prevent dissipation of the PACA Trust.
-However, the agency has no regular practice of taking such action and certainly not doing so in the speedy manner needed in most circumstances to lock up a defaulting buyer's remaining assets before they are paid out by the buyer to third parties other than the unpaid produce sellers.
+However, the agency has no practice of taking such action.
 Hence, enforcement of the PACA Trust is up to the unpaid sellers.
-It is not self-effectuating and, instead, is a powerful, but self-help, law.
+Hence, the PACA Trust is not self-effectuating and, instead, is a powerful, but self-help, law.

-PACA law has been interpreted to give the unpaid seller, not just the USDA, the right to sue in the Federal trial court (the district court) to enforce the PACA Trust.
+PACA law has been interpreted to give the unpaid seller the right to sue in the Federal trial court (the U.S. district court) to enforce the PACA Trust.
 Such enforcement may take the form of an action for damages, to be resolved after prolonged litigation.
-But, given the seller’s need to move quickly before the defaulting buyer has no assets left, the seller will more normally seek entry of an injunction to freeze all of the seller’s assets, under threat that the buyer will be held in contempt of Court if they disobey the Court’s injunction (intentional noncompliance with a court’s orders may result in imposition of a fine or even imprisonment).
+But, given the seller’s need to move quickly before the defaulting buyer has no assets left, the seller will more normally also seek entry of an injunction to freeze all of the seller’s assets, under threat that the buyer will be held in contempt of Court if they disobey the Court’s injunction (intentional noncompliance with a court’s orders may result in imposition of a fine or even imprisonment).
 The unpaid seller may request the Court to require the produce buyer to deposit all PACA Trust assets in a segregated bank account pending further Court order.
-The seller usually requests an immediate injunction, called a temporary restraining order (which may be done without prior notice to the buyer), followed by a request for an injunction during the pendency of the litigation, which injunction must be determined by the Court with notice to the buyer and based upon the evidence in the record submitted by both parties (which evidence may be submitted at a hearing before the Court).
+The seller usually requests immediate relief, through a temporary restraining order (which may be done without prior notice to the buyer), followed by a request for a temporary injunction during the pendency of the litigation, which injunction must be determined by the Court with notice to the buyer and based upon the evidence in the record submitted by both parties (which evidence may be submitted at a hearing before the Court).

-The practical and drastic effect of a Court injunction is to shut down the buyer’s business until the produce seller is paid.
+The practical and drastic effect of a Court restraining order and injunction is to shut down the buyer’s business until the produce seller is paid.
 The buyer cannot use its bank account or sell any of their assets, including any perishable produce it may have in inventory.
-When the unpaid seller can prove dissipation, courts generally grant such relief because, otherwise, the buyer could “prefer” its other creditors, by making payments to them, even though they do not have the same priority creditor status that PACA law provides to unpaid produce sellers.
-If no injunction is granted and the defaulting buyer is not paying for the produce, the end result would be less, or even no, assets left at the end of the lawsuit for making payment to the produce sellers.
+When the unpaid seller can prove dissipation, courts generally grant such immediate equitable relief because, otherwise, the buyer could “prefer” its other creditors, by making payments to them, even though they do not have the same priority creditor status that PACA law provides to unpaid produce sellers.
+If no injunction is granted and the defaulting buyer is not paying for the produce, the end result would be less, or even no, assets left at the end of the lawsuit to pay the produce sellers.

 The produce buyer, which buyer is often an incorporated entity, is primarily liable for PACA Trust dissipation.
-If the corporate buyer attempts to avoid payment of the PACA Trust through a bankruptcy filing, PACA law provides additional protection for the Trust beneficiaries.
-The assets of the PACA Trust are not assets of the bankruptcy estate and, therefore, that property cannot be used to pay other creditors of the buyers until all of the PACA Trust beneficiaries are first paid in full.
-Consequently, since the 1984 amendments to the PACA, the unpaid produce seller now goes to the “front of the line” and has a priority status in any bankruptcy of a buyer over all of the buyer’s other creditors.
-This priority extends even to debts of secured creditors, such as lenders to the insolvent buyer even if they previously perfected security interests in all of the buyer’s assets, including its produce inventories.
-While some bankruptcy courts may allow a trustee in a buyer bankruptcy to administer the PACA Trust assets as part of the bankruptcy estate, the PACA beneficiaries still are entitled to be paid first from those assets as beneficiaries of the powerful PACA Trust.
-Of course, as to all other, non-produce related assets of the buyer, the unpaid sellers have no special priority and share with all other, unsecured creditors.
+If the corporate buyer attempts to avoid payment of the PACA Trust through a bankruptcy filing, PACA law provides additional protection for the produce seller, as a Trust beneficiary.
+The assets of the PACA Trust are not assets of the bankruptcy estate and, therefore, the buyer’s business property generally cannot be used to pay other creditors of the buyers until all of the PACA Trust beneficiaries are first paid in full.
+Consequently, since the 1984 amendments to the PACA, the unpaid produce seller now goes to the “front of the line” and has a priority status in any bankruptcy of a buyer before the buyer’s other creditors can be paid.
+This priority extends even to debts of secured creditors, such as banks who loaned monies to the buyer even if they previously perfected security interests in all of the buyer’s assets, including its produce inventories.
+While some bankruptcy courts may allow a trustee in a buyer bankruptcy to administer the PACA Trust assets as part of the bankruptcy estate, the PACA beneficiaries still are entitled to be paid first from those assets as beneficiaries of the PACA Trust.
+Of course, as to all other, non-produce related assets of the buyer, the unpaid sellers have no special priority and must share with all other, unsecured creditors.

 A final source of potential recovery for unpaid PACA Trust beneficiaries is to seek to recover against any third party who received PACA Trust assets from the defaulting buyer with knowledge of the produce buyer’s failure to pay for produce purchases.
 For example, such a third party is often a lender who extended credit to the buyer prior to its default and was then paid back on the loan by the defaulting buyer with produce-related proceeds.
-PACA law allows the third party, in this case the lender, to keep the property it received and not be required to disgorge the PACA Trust assets if the third party was a bona fide purchaser who paid value and lacked knowledge of the buyer’s dissipation of the Trust.
-PACA law is in conflict as to the correct standard of knowledge that applies to the third party.
-Some courts apply a “constructive” knowledge standard, wherein all third parties are essentially automatically on notice of the potential application of the Trust merely because PACA is a law in existence that applies to all produce traders.
+PACA law allows the third party, such as a lender, to keep the property it received and not be required to disgorge the PACA Trust assets if the third party was a bona fide purchaser who paid value to the buyer and lacked knowledge of the buyer’s dissipation of the Trust.
+There is some conflict in PACA law as to the correct standard of knowledge that applies to the third party.
+Some courts apply a “constructive” knowledge standard, whereby all third parties are essentially automatically on notice of the potential application of the Trust merely because PACA is a law in existence that applies to all produce traders.
 Other courts require a more stringent standard of “actual” knowledge.
-To be liable under this standard, the third party must have actually known they were receiving Trust assets monies owed to the unpaid produce sellers either through an admission by the third party to this effect or facts that establish “red flags” that the third party must have known, or should have known but for willful blindness, there was a serious risk that they were receiving PACA Trust assets that were owed to produce sellers.
+To be liable under this latter standard, the third party must have actually known they were receiving Trust assets monies owed to the unpaid produce sellers either through an admission by the third party or facts that establish “red flags” that prove circumstantially that the third party must have known, or should have known but for willful blindness, there was a serious risk that they were receiving PACA Trust assets that were owed to produce sellers.